The-Politico/gspan.js/docs/AnnotatingDocs.md

 tag_name: TK TK TK
 ```

 For example, at POLITICO we use the `topic` tag.
-So we would assign a topic to a comment by replying:
+So we would assign a topic to an annotation by replying:

 ```
 topic: Immigration